krenalis/krenalis/doc/src/events/session-tracking.md

 The session management functions depend on the specific SDK.
 The example below uses the [JavaScript SDK](../javascript-sdk.md), but consult the SDK documentation for comprehensive details.

-The Chichi [JavaScript SDK](../javascript-sdk.md) automatically manages sessions unless specified otherwise.
+The Meergo [JavaScript SDK](../javascript-sdk.md) automatically manages sessions unless specified otherwise.
 When a user visits your website for the first time, a session starts with a default timeout of 30 minutes.

 Every time an event is recorded, the timeout resets, defaulting back to 30 minutes.
 However, if the timeout elapses, the current session expires.
 Upon the next event, a new session with a new Session ID will be created.